Visiting students toured a variety of Twin Cities facilities, including 3M.

 Focusing on transportation and urban planning, the program included academic courses, professional seminars, and site visits.
 It was developed by CTS, GTI, and the U of M China Center’s Mingda Institute.
 Plans for future years include attracting students from additional countries and offering opportunities for U of M students to study in China.

-The new Global Transit Innovations (GTI) program aims to find these answers and educate the next generation of transit leaders and practitioners.
-GTI was established by CTS in partnership with Yingling Fan, a McKnight Land-Grant Professor at the Humphrey School of Public Affairs, who will serve as GTI director.
+GTI was established last year by CTS in partnership with Associate Professor Yingling Fan of the Humphrey School of Public Affairs, who serves as GTI director.

 GTI has a growing research and education portfolio.
 For example, Fan is developing a new book that will share lessons learned from her study of transit development in 20 U.S. metropolitan regions.
 The book will be a resource for training students and professionals.
 Fan shares highlights of recent work below.

 There is momentum for rail and bus rapid transit (BRT) corridors across U.S. metropolitan regions, but little data on how they succeeded despite long-standing fiscal, political, and sociocultural barriers for transit development in the car-centric U.S. The book will tell the story of how those infrastructure projects were built and offer original analyses on the societal impacts of existing and proposed corridors.
 Ultimately, the book will offer practical solutions on how to capitalize on emerging transit investments and maximize their positive impacts—i.e., get more bang for the buck.